 Ocean freight is calculated based on Harmonized Commodity and Coding System (HS).
 Commodities are assigned an HS code that determines the duty and tax rate paid when imported to the U.S. While weight and value are important, standard-sized shipping containers make handling easier.

 Some shipping lanes also have higher rates than others.
 Because of these differences, NVOCCs will often base FAK rate calculations on container size, type, and shipping lane.
+Ocean carriers will also refer to these prices as spot rates.

 Containers commonly used for FAK freight include: